Enterprise-CMCS/mac-fc-security-hub-collector/README.md

 ### build-and-push

 This workflow builds and pushes the Collector image to a private ECR registry in MACBIS Shared DSO dev.
-It tags the image with the SHA and the value `v2`, to signify a breaking change in the team map schema from the previous release tag, `latest`.
-We have deprecated the `latest` tag, but the image with this tag should not be removed from the repo because it is in use.
+It tags the image with the SHA.
+We have deprecated the `latest` tag, but the image with this tag should not be removed from the ECR registry because it is in use.

 ### validate